CambridgeSoftwareLtd/simpl-schema-mockdoc/README.md

 `getMockDoc` handles the following options in your field definition (in this order):
 - `mockValue`: specify the value you want to avoid random generation
 - `defaultValue`
-- `autoValue`: will try to use the autoValue function, falling back to the random generation would that fail
+- `autoValue`: will try to use the autoValue function, falling back to the random generation if autoValue fails
 - `allowedValues`: will take a random argument in the array

 For `Number` fields, the `min` and `max` values will also be looked up before generating a random number.

 For ` String` fields, the `regEx` value will be used if it matches one of the `SimpleSchema.RegEx.*`

-Finally, if you schema contains field defined by another schema, the function will crawl those as well to generate the document.
+Finally, if your schema contains a field defined by another schema, the function will crawl those as well to generate the document.

 **NB**: The function will only run with `NODE_ENV === 'test'`